remckee/remckee.github.io/_posts/2022-08-31-internship-reflection.markdown

 - memblock_alloc_node()
 - memblock_set_node()

-These are described briefly at the end of this post.
+These will be described briefly in the next post.

 While writing this post, I thought of a possible future improvement to the testing suite:
 - addition of information about the tests to the help message